 - up to 11 public holidays each year, (if they are days they would otherwise work).
 These are days of national, religious, or cultural significance, and employees should be able to take them as leave, where possible

 - access to sick leave and bereavement leave:

 - after six months of current continuous employment with the same employer, or

 - after working for the employer for six months for an average of 10 hours per week, and at least one hour in every week, or 40 hours in every month.

 Payment for annual holidays is calculated differently from payment for public holidays, alternative holidays, bereavement leave and sick leave.
 Employers must make sure that each holiday and leave type is calculated correctly.
 If you are not sure, contact us.

 If an employee works on a public holiday they must be paid for their hours worked at the rate of at least time and a half.
-If the day is an otherwise working day for them, they will also be entitled to an alternative holiday (unless they are employed to work only on public holidays).
+If the day is an otherwise working day for them, they will also be entitled to a paid alternative holiday (unless they are employed to work only on public holidays).